mikeqfu/pyhelpers/docs/source/quick-start.rst

-.. _tutorial-ops-examples:
+.. _quickstart-ops-examples:

 Download an image file
 ======================

-The module :py:mod:`pyhelpers.ops` provides a miscellany of helper functions that may assist with various operations.
-For example, we can use the function :py:func:`~pyhelpers.ops.download_file_from_url` to download a file from a given URL.
+The module :mod:`pyhelpers.ops` provides a miscellany of helper functions that may assist with various operations.
+For example, we can use the function :func:`~pyhelpers.ops.download_file_from_url` to download a file from a given URL.

 Let's now try to download an image file of `Python logo`_ from its `home page <https://www.python.org/>`_.
 Firstly, we need to specify the URL of the image file: